Rob-Gorman/Fana_Manager_gRPC/README.md

 ---

-In leiu of `Makefiles`, the following deployment scripts can be run via Bash:
+In lieu of `Makefiles`, the following deployment scripts can be run via Bash:

 Protofiles can be compiled by way of: